vahidAK/SNVoter/README.md

   --window_bam WINDOW_BAM, -w WINDOW_BAM
                         if you want to only do for a region or chromosom, you must insert region like this chr1 or chr1:1000-100000.
-  --nine_mer, -nm       Extraction for 9-mer.
-Default is five mer --threads THREADS, -t THREADS
+  --threads THREADS, -t THREADS
                         Number of threads
   --chunk_size CHUNK_SIZE, -cs CHUNK_SIZE